slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values."
 -- Valve employee book*

-> *"Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind."*
+> *"Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind."
+-- Anonymous*

 > *"Don’t ever work for someone you dont want to become." (...)
 "Being enthusiastic is worth 25 IQ points." (...)